candu/blog-old/source/_posts/2012-10-02-welcome-to-quantified-savagery.markdown

 make the thoughts and insights shared here accessible to a broad audience.
 You can filter what you read with these categories:

+- <a href="/blog/categories/non-technical/" class="category">Non-Technical</a>:
-- *Non-Technical*: expect to see insights, thoughts, discussions, descriptions of planned experiments, and post-mortems.
+  expect to see insights, thoughts, discussions, descriptions of planned experiments, and post-mortems.
 I might link to articles, studies, or books that provide context, but I'll try to summarize the relevant parts.
+- <a href="/blog/categories/technical/" class="category">Technical</a>:
-- *Technical*: expect to see code, statistical analysis, LaTeX'd formulae, links to [Github](https://github.com/candu) repos, and algorithm descriptions.
+  expect to see code, statistical analysis, LaTeX'd formulae, links to [Github](https://github.com/candu) repos, and algorithm descriptions.
 I'll assume familiarity with programming and mathematics, or at least a willingness to learn.

 In addition, many of my posts will be connected to one or more experiments.
-For instance, my upcoming posts on self-tracking to address panic disorder will fall under the *Panic* category.
-For every experiment, I'll attempt to post content in both the *Non-Technical* and *Technical* categories.
+For instance, my upcoming posts on self-tracking to address panic disorder will fall under the <a href="/blog/categories/panic/" class="category">Panic</a> category.
+For every experiment, I'll attempt to post content in both the
+<a href="/blog/categories/non-technical/" class="category">Non-Technical</a> and
+<a href="/blog/categories/technical/" class="category">Technical</a> categories.

 Of course, I'll be glad to answer any questions you have, technical or otherwise!